Every year or so, it happens again.

 So the crash comes.

-And then the guilt begins.
+And then the guilt sets in.

 Because from the outside, it can look like I’ve suddenly become lazy.
+Like I’ve just… stopped trying.
+And that perception absolutely kills me, because I know how hard I push myself.

 But what’s actually happening is autistic burnout.
+And it’s very, very real.

 Learning to Be Kinder to Myself

-Sometimes the breakdown isn’t a failure.
+Sometimes the crash isn’t a failure.

 Maybe it’s learning how to stop before the burnout arrives.